Ondulab/Sp3ctra_VST/.clinerules/workflows/workflow.md

 - Prefer small, atomic changes with clear acceptance criteria.
 - Never modify files outside this repository.
 - Use idiomatic and measurable phrasing in plans (avoid vague directives like “optimize where possible”).
+- Compilation and runtime testing are performed manually by the repository owner, not by Cline.

 3) Plan Mode (analysis and planning)
 1. Context gathering